Meeting Room Hire in London’s Most Iconic Borough

 Leah: ‘Pale pink, peach, oranges and bright colours.’

-Emily: ‘I expect we will see a surge in light colour palettes this year following Pantone’s colour of the year Peach Fuzz, that brings a feeling of tenderness.
+Emily: ‘I expect we will see a surge in light colour palettes in 2024 following Pantone’s colour of the year Peach Fuzz, that brings a feeling of tenderness.
 With blush weddings and classic navy being expected to dominate, I imagine we will see many weddings with a light, elegant and traditional aesthetic.’

 Inga: ‘The influence from Barbie is likely to continue, with pinks of all shades and plentiful flowers.’
-So, experts predict that Pantone’s Colour of the Year will make a huge impact on weddings this year.
+So, experts predict that Pantone’s Colour of the Year will make a huge impact on 2024 weddings.
 With the wedding experts all agreeing delicate colours like peach, pink, and orange will be popular 2024 wedding trend colours.
 We believe this choice is beautiful and can be emphasised with stunning florals throughout the wedding ceremony and reception.

 Any other 2024 wedding trends you’ve noticed?